danieladov/jellycon/README.md

-# embycon
+# Jellycon for embuary

-embycon is a lightweight Kodi addon that lets you browse and play media files from your Jellyfin server directly within the Kodi interface.
+Jellycon is a lightweight Kodi addon that lets you browse and play media files from your Jellyfin server directly within the Kodi interface.
+This version of jellycon has been modified to work with kodi's skin embuary.

 ## License

-embycon is licensed under the terms of the [GPLv2](LICENSE.txt).
+Jellycon for embuary is licensed under the terms of the [GPLv2](LICENSE.txt).